harperreed/node-ifttt-mqtt-bridge/functions/README.md

 A simple firebase bridge that will take the topic and payload posted to a webhook and send it to a MQTT broker.

-This is very helpful when connecting Google Home/Alexa/whatever to Home Assistant
+This is very helpful when connecting Google Home/Alexa/whatever to Home Assistant.

+Some inspiration came from the [IFTTT/Maker plugin for control4](https://www.chowmainsoft.com/ifttt/) and the [HTTP to MQTT bridge for home assistant](https://home-assistant.io/blog/2017/03/28/http-to-mqtt-bridge/).

 ## Getting started